jvaldiviezo9/FindDogApp/README.md

-# Getting Started with Create React App
+# FinalDogApp

+## Description

+FinalDogApp is a React application designed for dog lovers.
+It is a comprehensive dog breed finder that allows users to discover and learn about various dog breeds around the world.
+With our dog breed finder, you can find your favorite dog breed, learn about its characteristics, and see images of the breed.
+This application is perfect for those who are looking to adopt a dog but are unsure of which breed to go for.

+This project uses the [The Dog API](https://www.thedogapi.com/) to retrieve information about dog breeds.
+The Dog API is a free API for dog images.
+The API returns JSON data for dog breeds and sub-breeds.
+The API also provides images of dog breeds.

+## Features

+- Comprehensive dog breed finder
+- Detailed information about each dog breed
+- Images of various dog breeds

+## Installation

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+To install the application, follow these steps:

+1. Clone the repository: `git clone https://github.com/jvaldiviezo9/FinalDogApp.git`
+2. Navigate into the project directory: `cd FinalDogApp`
+3. Install the dependencies: `npm install`

-## Available Scripts
+## Usage

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
+To run the application in development mode, use the command `npm start`.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
+The page will reload when you make changes.
 You may also see any lint errors in the console.

-### `npm test`
+## Testing

-Launches the test runner in the interactive watch mode.\
+To launch the test runner in the interactive watch mode, use the command `npm test`.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`
+## Building

-Builds the app for production to the `build` folder.\
+To build the app for production, use the command `npm run build`.
+This will build the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you're on your own.

-You don't have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).

-### Code Splitting

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)

-### Analyzing the Bundle Size

-This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)

-### Making a Progressive WebApp App

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)

-### Advanced Configuration

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)

-### Deployment
+## Deployment

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

-### `npm run build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
+The application is deployed at [https://jvaldiviezo.desarrollointerno.com/](https://jvaldiviezo.desarrollointerno.com/).

+## License

+IMT License